• Skip to main content

 4. When the jeera begins to splutter add chopped bhindi and stir fry on a medium heat.

 5. Keep stirring at regular intervals.
-Over doing it will make the bhindi more slimy so do it as needed.
+Over doing it will make the bhindi more slimy so do it as needed only.
 Bhindi will begin to turn slimy after a minute.
 To reduce the slime I usually sprinkle some lemon juice but I have not done it this time.
+As we fry them, the slim will reduce.
+Mean while let us make the nut and spice powder.

 stir frying bhindi until the slime reduces

-6. You can skip the peanuts from the recipe and use only coconut or sesame.
+6. You can skip the peanuts from the recipe and use only coconut or sesame seeds.
 You can also just use garam masala and skip all of these three.
+Sometimes I also sprinkle only almond meal, garlic powder, cumin powder and desiccated coconut.
+The choice is yours.

 roasting peanuts

-8. Turn off the heat and add coconut and sesame seeds.
-I have also used little cumin here.
-Fry lightly for a minute.
+8. Turn off the heat and add 1½ tablespoons dried coconut and 1 tablespoon white sesame seeds.
+I have also used ½ teaspoon cumin seeds here.
+Fry lightly for a minute or so until the sesame seeds begin to splutter or until they smell good.

 sesame coconut cumin